bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Array: First assume all are prime, then update them since prime number cannot be divided by any number between 1 and itself.
 Use a array `isPrime` and each element correspond one number in `[0, n-1]`, initialize all as `True`, next start iterate from 2, if the value is `True`, then update all position at `j` times of it to be `False`; use a `count` to count the number of value to be `True`.

 Hash table: **NA**.

+#### 205. Isomorphic Strings (hash table)

+- My solution

+Wrong attempt: create a hash table to map from `s` to `t`, if the key is in the hash table, then check if the value in `t` is equal to the value with that key, if not return False.
+Return True in the end.
+But this didn't check the case that multiple key map to same value.

+AC: also check if the value is in hash table values, if it is in, while the key is not in hash table, then return False.
+Or use two hash tables to map from `s` to `t`, and reverse relation should be same as mapping from `t` to `s`.

 #### 217. Contains Duplicate (array, hash table)